nkukit/nkukit.github.io/_pages/cv.md

 Experience abroad
 ======

+* 10/2025 Research stay at the ESADE Business School Barcelona, hosted by [Maria De-Arteaga](https://mariadearteaga.com/)
 * 03/2024 Research stay at the University of Texas in Austin, hosted by [Maria De-Arteaga](https://mariadearteaga.com/)
 * 03/2024 Research stay at Carnegie Mellon University, hosted by [Adam Perer](http://perer.org/) and [Katelyn C. Morrison](https://katelyn98.github.io/)
 * 03/2022 Research stay at the University of Texas in Austin, hosted by [Maria De-Arteaga](https://mariadearteaga.com/)